 SECTION 1.
 Chapter 6A of the General Laws shall be amended by inserting the following new section:-

 Section 16CC.
-The Executive Office of Health and Human Services shall establish and provide administrative oversight to the Alternatives for Community Emergency Services Grant Program (A.C.E.S.) to increase the availability of non-law-enforcement, unarmed community-based response options for calls to 911.
+The Executive Office of Health and Human Services shall establish and provide administrative oversight to the Equitable Approaches to Public Health grant program to increase the availability of non-law-enforcement, unarmed community-based response options for emergency calls.

 Said grant program shall --